Alfonso Ocampo-Chavez

-Alfonso Ocampo-Chavez (born March 25, 2002) is an American professional soccer player who plays as a forward for Major League Soccer club Austin FC.
+Alfonso Ocampo-Chavez (born March 25, 2002) is an American professional soccer player who plays as a forward.

-Club career
+Youth career

 Ocampo-Chavez was raised in Merced, California to Mexican parents, playing in the Merced Atlas Soccer Academy program.
 He signed a contract in 2016 to join the Seattle Sounders FC Academy at the age of 14, shortly after entering the U.S. youth national team system and training with the national under-14 team.

 He was transferred to the Sounders' under-17 team and played in the Generation Adidas Cup, scoring four goals against other MLS academy teams.

+Professional career

+Seattle Sounders FC 2

-Ocampo-Chavez made his professional debut on July 8, 2017, playing for USL club Seattle Sounders FC 2 on July 8, 2017 in a 4–1 defeat to Real Monarchs.
+Ocampo-Chavez made his professional debut on July 8, 2017, playing for USL club Seattle Sounders FC 2 on July 8, 2017, in a 4–1 defeat to Real Monarchs.
 He was signed to a full-time USL contract with the team in August 2018.
 In the 2019 Generation Adidas Cup, he led the Sounders team to the final by scoring six goals in five matches, including a hat-trick against the West Ham United Academy in the semifinal.

+Seattle Sounders FC

 Ocampo-Chavez signed a first-team MLS contract with the Sounders on May 1, 2019, after making three appearances for the Tacoma Defiance.
+Following the 2022 season, Ocampo-Chavez was released by Seattle.

+FC Pinzgau Saalfelden (loan)

 On July 17, 2021, he was loaned to FC Pinzgau Saalfelden.

-Following the 2022 season, Ocampo-Chavez was released by Seattle.
+Austin FC

 On November 17, 2022, his MLS rights were claimed by Austin FC off the waivers list.
 On November 29, 2022, he signed a one-year deal with Austin.
+On November 17, 2023, Austin FC announced they would not exercise the 2024 option for Ocampo-Chavez.

+Austin FC II (loan)

+At the beginning of the 2023 season, Ocampo-Chavez was loaned to Austin FC II for their inaugural season in MLS Next Pro.
+He appeared in 22 games and scored four goals for Austin FC II, who won the 2023 MLS Next Pro Cup.